 Lynn Draddy: One of the biggest mistakes women make when it comes to managing their curly hair is trying to fix it.
 Curly hair doesn’t need to be fixed, it needs to be embraced.
 Women try fixing it by using heat to blow dry or flat iron it straight.
 This causes a cycle of dehydrating the hair and creating more frizz.
 Curls should be embraced by properly hydrating them with only water-soluble products.

 DB: How does curly hair change as we get older?

-LD: Age and menopause can affect hair and curly hair in particular.
+LD: Age and menopause can affect the hair and curly hair in particular.
 Hair often gets drier, and many women experience hair loss.
 As hair loses pigment and fades to grey, curls don’t want to clump together like they used to.
 In curly or highly textured hair, the white hairs get looser, and in wavy or less textured hair, the white hair becomes curlier or textured.
 Thyroid issues can become an issue too.
 Finding lots of hair on your brush or gobs of hair in the shower?
 If you’re experiencing unusual hair loss, this is something you should look into.

 DB: Wow!
-For curly haired women over 40 and 50, this sounds like a recipe for frizz.
+For curly-haired women over 40 and 50, this sounds like a recipe for frizz.
 Any tips on how to avoid that?

 LD: It is possible to get curl without frizz!
-Curly hair is dehydrated and needs more water before adding water-soluble leave-in products like Deva Curl, Mop Top or my favorite, Innersense Organic Beauty.
+Curly hair is dehydrated and needs more water before adding water-soluble leave-in products like Deva Curl, Mop Top, or my favorite, Innersense Organic Beauty.